austinauyeung/C9/README.md

 <img src='./docs/imgs/Screenshot_20250328_194815.png' width=200>
 </div>

-### Activation key stops working
+### Cursor does not deactivate
-If you are unable to deactivate the cursor, clear the activation key, which disables that cursor and hides any active cursor.
+If you are unable to deactivate the cursor, clear the internal activation key, which unmaps that cursor and hides any active cursor, even if it was activated using a button mapper.

 ## Known Issues
 - On the Vortex V3, the numpad backlight may not function when the cursor is active.